starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/troubleshooting.md

 ## Recommended user environment

+* If you have a DS4 or DS5, unplug it from computer Either controller being plugged in can cause interference with this application

 * PS4 it connected to internet via Ethernet cable (this reduces lag, and make your PS4 more consistently find-able from the "PS Remote Play" application)